sitflexEP24/hedera-comm-calls/README.md

 ### Who Facilitates the Meetings

-The meetings are facilitated by Swirlds Labs, the entity behind engineering and marketing for Hedera.
+The meetings are facilitated by Hashgraph, the entity behind engineering and marketing for Hedera.

 For the technical community calls: